Dictated from Above?

 Routine?
-Yes, you could say that, but I don’t like the word “routine” because practice is a creative process.
+Yes, you could say that, but I don’t like the word “routine” because the practice is a creative process.
 It of course depends on what you do.
-For instance, when I memorize, I learn by taking some sections.
-I never play too many times, though.
-It is useless, because a pianist is like a painter—you need to step back.
+For instance, when I memorize [a piece], I learn by taking some sections.
+I never play it too many times, though.
+It is useless, because a pianist is like a painter: You need to step back.
 You cannot just paint and paint; you need to look at it from different perspectives.
 It is the same in music: When you memorize a piece, you learn small sections, and you need to take a break.
-Reading a good book can be a good diversion; so can taking a walk in nature.
+Reading a good book can be a good diversion; so can be taking a walk in nature.
 If we specifically talk about memorization, there are several types of memory: tactile, intellectual, emotional.

 I love the process of practicing, especially immediately before a recital, maybe because of stress and your desire to do your best and because you really focus on the program.
-For some reason, before a recital you get so many new ideas to try out, you virtually get drunk with ideas, and when the recital comes, you get sober, and that sobriety tells you which ideas were fresh and innovative and which were just an illusion.
-With my very close friend, we created an idea of a so-called ''three-day theory'': Three days are needed to realize if your idea will work or not, if it was just a delusion or a spark of genius.
-The greatest moments are when you discover something and then think, “How could I not know this before?”
+For some reason, before a recital, you get so many new ideas to try out, you virtually get drunk with ideas, and when the recital comes, you get sober, and that sobriety tells you which ideas were fresh and innovative and which were just an illusion.
+With my very close friend, we created an idea of a so-called three-day theory.
+Three days are needed to realize if your idea will work or not–if it was just a delusion or a spark of genius.
+The greatest moments are when you discover something and then think, “How could I have not known this before?”
 That’s why work is so important.
-I think it was Tchaikovsky who once said “Inspiration is a guest that does not willingly visit the lazy.”
+It was Tchaikovsky who once said, “Inspiration is a guest that does not willingly visit the lazy.”
 This is a wonderful idea, and every composer knows about it.
 There are days when you create a masterpiece and days when you don’t, but you work, you exercise, you write canons, counterpoints, fugues.
 It keeps you in shape so when the inspiration comes to you, you are ready.
 Recently I had to memorize Rachmaninoff’s 4th [Piano Concerto] in a very short time.
 I had only one month before the concert.
 Even with the best planning, there was no time to learn the piece ahead of time.
-I had other engagements, and had to practice other programs.
+I had other engagements and had to practice other programs.
 But eventually, I appreciated those concerts very much.
 I had been playing different programs every day, one after another, and was in the best pianistic shape, and as a result, I was able to memorize it in only 18 days.

 Is there a danger of overexerting oneself?